stathissideris/dali/README.md

 > -- Salvador Dalí

 dali is a Clojure library for representing the SVG graphics format.
-It allows the creation and manipulation of SVG file.
+It allows the creation and manipulation of SVG files.
 The syntax used to describe the graphical elements is based on [hiccup](https://github.com/weavejester/hiccup) with a few extensions.